Tuesday, April 30, 2013

 The MISL alone tried three clubs in New York and went to Long Island with the Arrows and Express.
 And East Rutherford, New Jersey with the Cosmos.
 The MISL could succeed in New York, Chicago, Los Angeles and add Washington and Boston to that list, this league could take off.
 Because they would be successful in the biggest markets in America.

-Fat Hawaiian Man: Video: The Tomorrow Show: Tom Snyder Interview of Charles Manson in 1981
+The Tomorrow Show: Tom Snyder Interview: of Charles Manson (1981)

-The Manson Family felt that society is against them and so-fourth, with all that anger building up and once he gets the opportunity to strike back at the people he believes have done him harm and so-fourth and his chance to get those people back which is a lot of what the Manson Crime Family was about.
-Taking on the establishment and bringing them down.
+The Manson Family felt that society was against them and so-forth, with all that anger building up and once he gets the opportunity to strike back at the people he believes have done him harm and so-forth and his chance to get those people back which is a lot of what the Manson Crime Family was about: taking on the establishment and bringing them down.
 And that there are people like this in society and this not how you want to end up.

 Wednesday, April 24, 2013